 This notification is to inform you that: is

-Name of Deschut tes County VIS Part icipant -

-enrolled in the Deschutes County Veterans Intervention Strategy and is receiving treatment for substance abuse or managing mental health issues.
-As a part of this structured and supervised criminal justice treatment program the veteran is frequently subjected to random drug testing.
+Name of Deschutes County VIS Participant enrolled in the Deschutes County Veterans Intervention Strategy and is receiving treatment for substance abuse or managing mental health issues.
+As a part of this structured and supervised criminal justice treatment program the Veteran is frequently subjected to random drug testing.
 Therefore, all medications and treatment procedures should be prescribed with this information in mind.

-Medical Facility:

 Physician's Name (please print):

 Address:

-City: State: State:
+City: State: Zip:

-Telephone: • Fax:
+Telephone: Fax:

 Diagnosis/Treatment:

 Prescription:

-Please specify the medication on type and dosage
+Please specify the medicati ion type and dosage

 Prescription:

-Please specify the medication on type and dosage
+Please specify the medicati ion type and dosage

 Prescription:

-Please specify the medication on type and dosage
+Please specify the medicati ion type and dosage

 Signature of Physician Date